 Implementation pricing for SAP Business One will depend on a number of factors including data conversion.
 What data is being imported from legacy systems could have a substantial impact on implementation pricing.
 “Master data” and or “transactional data” is a defining question when it comes to data conversion.
-Master data refers to the importing of debtor and creditor / business partner information, item master etc. Transactional data import refers to accounts receivable and payable invoices, sales orders etc. The good news is that SAP Business One offers a DTW (Data Transfer Workbench) – which is very useful for importing of legacy data.
-The Data Transfer Workbench provides Excel based templates for data import from all key business areas including finance, purchasing and sales.
+Master data refers to the importing of debtor and creditor/business partner information, item master etc. Transactional data import refers to accounts receivable and payable invoices, sales orders etc. The good news is that SAP Business One offers a DTW (Data Transfer Workbench) – which is very useful for importing of legacy data.
+The Data Transfer Workbench provides Excel-based templates for the data import from all key business areas including finance, purchasing and sales.
 The data transfer workbench can be used for importing both master and transactional data into SAP Business One.

-The type of data that you need to import into SAP Business One will depend on many factors – the industry within which you operate (for example traceability in the medical device industry might dictate that you have to keep several years’ history on file), sales reporting requirements and service / warranty requirements for equipment that you have sold.
+The type of data that you need to import into SAP Business One will depend on many factors – the industry within which you operate (for example traceability in the medical device industry might dictate that you have to keep several years’ history on file), sales reporting requirements and service/warranty requirements for equipment that you have sold.
 Data conversion and the associated SAP Business One implementation pricing can be defined in three broad categories:

-- Simple data conversion – master data converted from legacy system to SAP Business One.
+- Simple data conversion – master data converted from the legacy system to SAP Business One.
 Use is made of the SAP Business One Data Transfer Workbench.
-As the customer you will need to export data from your legacy system into Excel Spread Sheet formats which are pre-defined in the Data Transfer Workbench.
+As the customer, you will need to export data from your legacy system into Excel Spread Sheet formats which are pre-defined in the Data Transfer Workbench.
 Your SAP Business One implementation partner will check the data with you and will then upload the data into SAP Business One.

 - Total data conversion.
 This would involve the importing of full detail transactional data and master data from legacy systems.
-As an example this would allow you to drill down to invoice and line item detail level for invoices several years old (from your legacy system).
+As an example, this would allow you to drill down to invoice and line item detail level for invoices several years old (from your legacy system).
 Whilst it is certainly possible to get this level of detail from legacy systems the costs can outweigh the benefits.
-If you still have access to your legacy systems then it would be more cost effective to simply access the old system if you need to re-print an old invoice.
+If you still have access to your legacy systems then it would be more cost-effective to simply access the old system if you need to re-print an old invoice.

 Whether you choose the simple, typical or total data conversion type will depend on your specific requirements but here are a few tips and tricks to help you get the most from your data conversion.

-- Ask your SAP Business One implementation partner for the pre-defined SAP Business One Data Transfer Workbench templates so that you know what data needs to be exported form your legacy systems.
+- Ask your SAP Business One implementation partner for the pre-defined SAP Business One Data Transfer Workbench templates so that you know what data needs to be exported from your legacy systems.
 This will also assist with formatting into SAP Business One.

 - Assist your SAP Business One implementation partner to check all data before and after the data conversion.
 Nobody knows your company data better than your in-house users – get your team involved in checking the data through user acceptance testing.